 Norm Stamper’s To Protect and Serve came up…

-There are some former police executives that step up into government or out into the private sector as authors, consultants, and media commentators, offering up acerbic criticism of the status quo of law enforcement, with so many ideas and plans on how to “fix it.”
+There are some former police executives that step up into government, or out into the private sector as authors, consultants, and media commentators at times offering up acerbic criticism of the status quo of law enforcement, with so many ideas and plans on how to “fix it.”

-At times it rings a bit hollow.
-One wonders: if the problems they are highlighting were so bad, for so many years of their tenure, if the profession were so corrupt, why they did not simply leave rather than be party to the system that they now rail against?
+This rings a bit hollow.
+One wonders: if the problems they are highlighting were so bad, for so many years of their tenure, if the profession were so corrupt, why they did not simply leave in protest, offer their exposes then rather than continue to be party to the system that they now rail against?

-Or, when in the very positions necessary to make change, they did not do so?
+Or, when in the very positions necessary to make change, why they did not do so?

-He casts the entire profession as a barrel of bad apples, saying that the bad ones eventually rot the whole barrel, and the fresh, good apples will inevitably rot along with the others.
-He gives personal examples from his own career, from rookie days routinely and enthusiastically violating people’s civil rights (he writes about these in the typical cop “war story” fashion, which is an odd tone for the subject matter), to his chiefly blunders, that serve to leave one feeling that a goodly portion of his work is mainly about assuaging his own guilt in how he acted, both at the beginning and at the end of his career. * (see note below)
+He casts the entire profession as a barrel of bad apples, saying that the bad ones eventually rot the whole barrel, and that the fresh, good apples inevitably rot along with the others.
+He gives personal examples from his own career, from rookie days routinely and enthusiastically violating people’s civil rights to his chiefly blunders, that leave one feeling that a goodly portion of this work is mainly about mischievously telling “war stories” while at the same time assuaging his own guilt over how he acted, both at the beginning and at the end of his career. * (see note below)

-Inconsistently, despite the fact that the whole barrel is full of bad apples, he claims “countless examples” in his career of cops acting professionally, compassionately, and courageously.
-But these, he doesn’t describe.
+Inconsistently, despite the barrel full of bad apples, he claims there “countless examples” in his career of cops acting professionally, compassionately, and courageously.

 So which is it?